 Art and Politics in the 1930s, Modernism, Marxism, Americanism (Midmarch Arts Press, 1999) looks at the interconnections of art and politics during the Depression years.
 It particularly analyzes unexpected intersections of the three themes in the title, with a focus on criticism by Elizabeth McCausland, Anita Brenner, Charmion Von Wiegand, Alfred Barr and finally, the emergence of Clement Greenberg in 1939.
 The crucial role of Communism in creating connections between art and politics both theoretically and in practice is another theme, as is the evolution of New Deal political art under the leadership of Holger Cahill.

 Art and Politics Now Cultural Activism in a Time of Crisis (Midmarch Arts Press 2011) analyzes activist art from 1999-2009, bringing an understanding of the historical trajectory of critical discourse on politicized art to developments in the early 21st century.

-It begins with the anti WTO demonstrations in 1999 in Seattle and concludes with reference to the BP Gulf oil spill in the spring of 2010.
+It begins with the 1999 anti WTO demonstrations in Seattle and concludes with reference to the BP Gulf oil spill in the spring of 2010.
 Topics include opposition to war, terrorism, racism, borders, and the violation of the earth.
 This period, the first nine years of the twentieth century, comprises a distinct moment when many artists and curators urgently engaged with social protest against war and torture, particularly spurred on by horror at revelations of abuse at Abu Ghraib and the destructive war in Iraq.